 3. Apps From Google Play Store or Apple App Store Are Completely Secure

-No doubt I always keep telling that you should only prefer installing apps from authorized Apple or Google stores.
+No doubt I always keep telling you that you should only prefer installing apps from authorized Apple or Google stores.

 Avoid 3rd party installations.
 But that doesn’t mean all the apps are completely safe.